Pairwise Valid Instruments: Simulations and Application

-The random variables $U$, $V$, $W$, $N_Z$, and $N_{10}$ are mutually independent.
-Note that, for all DGPs, $\mathscr{Z}_{\bar{M}}=\mathscr{Z}_0\cap\mathscr{Z}_P=\{(1,2)\}$.
-Tables \ref{tab:DGPs1500}--\ref{tab:DGPs3000} show the empirical probabilities with which each element of $\mathscr{Z}_P$ is selected to be in $\widehat{\mathscr{Z}_0}$ in the simulations.
-The results show that choosing $\tau_n$ is subject to a trade-off between the ability of our method to screen-out invalid pairs and its ability to include valid pairs.
-Given the nature of the method, screening-out invalid pairs is particularly important since IV estimation using these pairs yields biased estimates.
-For $n=1500$, choosing $\tau_n=3.5$ allows for excluding invalid pairs with high probability across all DGPs while selecting valid pairs with relatively high probability.
-For $n=3000$, our method with $\tau_n=4$ detects invalid pairs almost perfectly while selecting valid pairs with high probability.
+Tables \ref{tab:DGP0}--\ref{tab:DGP4} show the empirical probabilities with which each element of $\mathscr{Z}_P$ is selected to be in $\widehat{\mathscr{Z}_0}$ in the simulations.
+The results show that choosing $c$ is subject to a trade-off between the ability of our method to screen out invalid pairs and its ability to include valid pairs.
+Given the nature of the method, screening out invalid pairs is particularly important since LATE estimators based on these pairs are inconsistent.
+Our method with $c=0.6$ detects invalid pairs almost perfectly while selecting most of the valid pairs with high probability.
+With $c=0.6$, as $n$ increases from $1230$ to $2460$, the selection rates for valid pairs are increasing and those for invalid pairs are decreasing to $0$.
 Overall, the simulation results show that the proposed method performs well in identifying the validity pair set in finite samples.

-In empirical practice, we suggest choosing $\tau_n$ using application-based Monte Carlo simulations.
-We illustrate this approach in Section \ref{sec.application}.